MilkBomb11/Passion_Projects/README.md

 - Conway : "Conway's game of life" simulator.
 Use mouse to place cells and press space to start simulation.
 More about conway's game of life can be found [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 - CirclesColliding : Circles colliding each other.
 Some of the circles sometimes get stuck to each other and sadly I'm not a genius so I have no clue how to solve it.
 - Oscillation : Things moving in a synchronous oscillating behavior to create cool patterns.
+- Bezier : A quadratic bezier curve generation algorithm.
+You can play around with the curve using mouse.